Azure/AppService/_posts/2023-03-02-App-service-environment-v3-pricing.md

 [Reservations or reserved instance pricing](https://azure.microsoft.com/reservations/) is a discount you can receive if you know what your usage will look like for the next 1 to 3 years.
 On App Service Environment v2, reservations are supported for the stamp fee.
 On App Service Environment v3, there is no stamp fee and reservations are supported on the instances themselves.

 The following scenario will use the same requirements as Scenario 1, but instead of using pay-as-you-go pricing, you will now use 3 year reserved instance pricing since you know your requirements will stay relatively flat over the next 3 years.
 With reservations, you can pay upfront or monthly.
 For ease of comparison between the scenarios, monthly payments will be used.

+On App Service Environment v2 with a 3 year reservation, your monthly cost would be:

 [Stamp fee + 1(I2) = $594.77 + $416.10 = **$1,010.87**](https://azure.com/e/062d229d8ccb4f48a6d5415d0a25d3b3)